-- 3BC.1 Each certificate authorising charter, or regular public transport, operations for the carriage of passengers in a turbine-engined aeroplane certificated to carry more than 19 passengers is subject to the conditions set out in this subsection. - 3BC.2 Each certificate authorising charter, or regular public transport, operations in a turbine-engined aeroplane having a payload capacity exceeding 3 410 kg is subject to the conditions set out in this subsection.
+- 3BC.1 Each certificate authorising charter, or regular public transport, operations for the carriage of passengers in a turbine-engined aeroplane certified to carry more than 19 passengers is subject to the conditions set out in this subsection. - 3BC.2 Each certificate authorising charter, or regular public transport, operations in a turbine-engined aeroplane having a payload capacity exceeding 3 410 kg is subject to the conditions set out in this subsection. - 3BC.3 The AOC holder may only conduct an EDTO if: - (a) the operation has been approved, in writing, by CASA in accordance with Appendix 4; and - (b) the AOC holder complies with the requirements of Appendix 5. - 3BC.4 The AOC holder may operate an aeroplane with more than 2 turbine engines in passenger-carrying operations on a route containing a point more than 180 minutes from an adequate aerodrome at the approved AEO cruise speed only if the aeroplane is operated in accordance with the requirements for an EDTO under paragraph 3BC.3.

-- 3BC.3 The AOC holder may only conduct an EDTO if: - (a) the operation has been approved, in writing, by CASA in accordance with Appendix 4; and - (b) the AOC holder complies with the requirements of Appendix 5. - 3BC.5 The AOC holder may operate a twin turbine-engined aeroplane on a route containing a point more than 60 minutes at the 1 engine inoperative cruise speed (in ISA and still air conditions) from an adequate aerodrome only if the operation complies with paragraph 3BC.6, 3BC.7 or 3BC.8.
+3BC.5 The AOC holder may operate a twin turbine-engined aeroplane on a route containing a point more than 60 minutes at the 1 engine inoperative cruise speed (in ISA and still air conditions) from an adequate aerodrome only if the operation complies with paragraph 3BC.6, 3BC.7 or 3BC.8.